 In order to proactively seek threats, a Security Operations Center can’t wait around for an alert.
 This means they need to monitor your normal traffic patterns, and understand the context of your company’s unique data fingerprint.

 They can’t build that deep understanding of your organization without taking the time to meet with you.
 Learn about you.
 Build a professional partnering relationship.

 This means you should be getting regular phone calls.
 Questions.
 Have regular meetings scheduled to talk about goals, direction, compliance, and any changes you might make to your infrastructure.

 If your SOC provider doesn’t care to do this, then chances are they aren’t a mature enough solution to take care of your business’ cybersecurity needs.

 Bitlyft Is Your Security Operations Center Solution

-If you need an SOC to be proactive threat hunters within your system, consider Bitlyft Cybersecurity.
+If you need a SOC to be proactive threat hunters within your system, consider BitLyft Cybersecurity.

 We install and monitor top of the line SIEM software, and we have 24/7 SOC monitoring service with advanced network analytics, data forensics capability, and a defined threat remediation process.